Boost Drinks: History

 The company was founded on 27 June 2001 by Leeds Metropolitan University graduate Simon Gray at the age of 28 with a bank loan of £30,000.
 Gray said in an interview that he wanted to take Boost to independent retailers because it would have been "crazy to challenge the big brands with a me-too product".
 The company was originally known as Blast UK Limited before changing its name to Boost Drinks Limited in July 2001.
 Gray paid back the bank loan within the company’s first 12 months and distributed Boost into international markets such as Spain, Croatia, South Africa and Nigeria.
-The brand was launched in Northern Ireland in 2003, with the Northern Irish market accounting for approximately 15 percent of the company's overall business by 2018.
+The brand was launched in Northern Ireland in 2003, with the Northern Irish market accounting for approximately 15 per cent of the company's overall business by 2018.

 As of 2011, the company employed eight people and had launched in 12 countries.
 The price of several Boost products increased in 2020.
 In September of the same year, Boost unveiled a £1.2 million "Choose Now" marketing campaign, which included a £10,000 fund to be shared by three community groups.
 Boost introduced a "Boost Retailer Hall of Fame" in Northern Ireland during June 2021, with the first winner being Kearney's shop in Randalstown, County Antrim, receiving 30% of the overall vote.

 In December 2022, it was announced that Boost was acquired by A.G.
 Barr for £20 million.